manavsehgal/reactspeedcoding/manuscript/c11-redux-state-container.md

 export default roadmapHydrate;
 ~~~~~~~

 The subscribe/unsubscribe are only required to log changes to our store.
+You
+can and should remove these statements in production mode.

 To run our app we need to run hydrate and pass the store to our components.